sanand0/til/llms.md

 ## Jun 2025

+- 27 Jun 2025.
+Gemini CLI has a generous free tier and uses Bootstrap over Tailwind [Ref](https://bsky.app/profile/simonwillison.net/post/3lsh6mtrw2k2u)
+- 27 Jun 2025.
+Cloudflare has a native agents SDK that looks good, especially for CloudFlare users.
+[Ref](https://blog.cloudflare.com/building-agents-with-openai-and-cloudflares-agents-sdk/)
+- 26 Jun 2025.
+There are several [brands with recognizable chart style guides](https://chatgpt.com/share/685e162e-6c78-800c-8d43-1c5d5367eaa7).
+It's possible to generate style guides for these from the charts, but applying them via matplotlib is almost #impossible today.
+[ChatGPT](https://chatgpt.com/share/685e1648-c9fc-800c-b35d-2dd6ed61c934)
+- 25 Jun 2025.
+Vertical AI is a moat against AGI.
+Specialization reduces hallucinations.
+Custom workflows and regulations are sticky and defensible.
+We need to start selling to users, not IT, though.
+[Ref](https://mtrajan.substack.com/p/vertical-ai-just-got-more-urgent)
+- 25 Jun 2025.
+When AI automates a task, the bottleneck shifts.
+AI process re-design is about reworking the process around the new bottleneck, and iterating quickly.
+  - With coding, it's testing, reviewing, deploying, use-case identification.
+- 25 Jun 2025. `uvx git-smart-squash` re-organizes haphazard commits using LLMs. [git-smart-squash](https://github.com/edverma/git-smart-squash)
+- 25 Jun 2025.
+GitHub offers a [free Docker container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+[Simon Willison](https://til.simonwillison.net/github/container-registry)
+- 25 Jun 2025.
+There are three major areas where humans either are, or will soon be, more necessary than ever: trust, integration and taste -- [NYT](https://www.nytimes.com/2025/06/17/magazine/ai-new-jobs.html).
+[Anil](https://mvark.blogspot.com/2025/06/this-week-i-learned-week-25-2025.html).
+To deal with this:
+  - Learn things that might grow in importance, like:
+    - Data modeling
+    - APIs
+    - Code reviews
+    - Drawing and 3D modeling
+    - Narrative storytelling
+    - Design
+    - Movie making
+    - Statistics
+    - Sceptical fact checking
+    - Continuous AI auditing
+    - Zero knowledge proofs
+    - Homomorphic encryption
+    - Privacy-preserving computation
+    - Fingerprinting and watermarking
+    - Governance frameworks
+    - Ethics and AI dilemmas
+    - Negotiation
+    - Change management
+    - Remote working, management, hiring
+    - Creating attention scarcity
+    - Local cultures
+  - Work with people of growing importance
+    - People designing products in regulated industries
+    - Cross domain experts
+    - Art developers, game makers, designers
+    - System thinkers.
+Economists, ecologists, system planners.
+People who look for second order effects.
+  - Live in cities that might play a bigger role in the future
+    - Cities like Singapore and learn how it builds civics trust, creates digital IDs.
+    - Cities like Bangalore and Hyderabad and learn how they grow tech talent
+    - Creative cities like Paris, Seoul, Mexico City, Berlin, etc. on sabbaticals to taste hubs
+  - Try to:
+    - Build auditing credentials and IP
+    - Audit your calendar for what AI can do.
+Have it interview you
+    - Practice sceptical fact checking and audit
+- 25 Jun 2025.
+A clever way to test a library's quality is to have LLMs write code from docs and test it.
+Failing libraries have flawed code/docs.
+Improve.
+[Ref](https://lucumr.pocoo.org/2025/6/17/measuring/)
+- 25 Jun 2025.
+[Common Pile](https://github.com/r-three/common-pile/) is an 8TB open dataset for LLM training that includes ArXiv, PubMed, StackExchange, GitHub, IRC, Regulations.gov, Patents, UK parliament, books.
+Easier than scraping.
+- 25 Jun 2025.
+A useful way to have reasoning models do deep-research-like work is to have them "First, create a plan to solve the problem, clearly listing the objective, approach, and output.
+Then follow the plan."
+- 25 Jun 2025.
+[DE-COP](https://arxiv.org/pdf/2402.09910) is a method to check if LLMs were trained on private content.
+GPT-4o was trained on O'Reilly books, based on this method.
+[Ref](https://www.deeplearning.ai/the-batch/issue-303/)
+- 25 Jun 2025.
+LLMs are more persuasive than humans.
+But repeated exposure reduces the effect.
+[Ref](https://jack-clark.net/2025/05/26/import-ai-414-superpersuasion-openai-models-avoid-shutdown-weather-prediction-and-ai/)
+- 25 Jun 2025.
+[Phoenix.new](https://phoenix.new/) uses live views to publish apps as it codes.
+The testing framework looks at the screen while it codes and fixes errors.
+It commits every change
+- 25 Jun 2025.
+Anthropic system prompt asking Claude to pursue its goals led to self preservation behavior.
+[Ref](https://x.com/lefthanddraft/status/1937673283614441685?t=uPejOWJdiL3XR9KSNfJPYQ)
+- 22 Jun 2025.
+The [system prompts](https://github.com/anthropic-experimental/agentic-misalignment/blob/main/templates/system_prompt_templates.py) for Anthropic misalignment evals are a fascinating read.
+- 22 Jun 2025.
+[AI PR Watcher](https://github.com/aavetis/ai-pr-watcher) tracks GitHub pull requests from Codex and other LLMs.
+Codex is _way_ ahead of anything else on volume _and_ success rate.
+Devin is next on volume, Cursor is next on success rate.
 - 21 Jun 2025.
 Notes from [Anthropic's How we built our multi-agent research system](https://www.anthropic.com/engineering/built-multi-agent-research-system):
   - Subagents are like humans -> society.
 The improvement is dramatic.
   - "Subagents facilitate compression by operating in parallel with their own context windows, exploring different aspects of the question simultaneously before condensing..."